krzysztofkaptur/cyrus/docs/guide/get-started.md

 ## Advanced

-Clone it and use it locally next to your project.
-Add missing database requests so you can use its full capabilities.
+Clone the repository from GitHub and integrate it locally alongside your project.
+The code for adding, updating, and deleting data (connected to a database) has been provided within comments.
+Simply uncomment the relevant sections to take full control of your datasets.